About Unified Data Classification

 Description

-Register a data source via Edge.
+Register a data source via Edge and synchronize one or more schemas.

 Make sure your environment is set up for Unified Data Classification via Edge